-The Freedom of speech, freedom of expression, and freedom of the press are human rights which are protected by The State Ideology Pancasila, the Indonesian Constitution of 1945, and the Universal Declaration of Human Rights.
-The existence of cyber media in Indonesia are also part of freedom of speech, freedom of expression, and freedom of the press.
+Freedom of speech, freedom of expression and press freedom are rights protected by Pancasila state ideology, the 1945 Constitution and the Universal Declaration of Human Rights.
+The existence of cyber media in Indonesia is part of freedom of speech, freedom of expression and press freedom.

-For that reason, the Press Council jointly withother press organizations, cyber media managers, and the general public decided toformulate the Cyber Media News Coverage Guidelines as follows:
+For that reason, the Press Council and a number of press organizations, cyber media editorial board members and certain members of the public formulated the Cyber Media News Coverage Guidelines as follows:

-- Cyber media is any form of media that uses the Internet and doing journalistic activities, in accordance with the Press Law and the Standards for Press Companies established by the Press Council.
+- Cyber media are any form of media that use the internet and conduct journalistic activities, in accordance with the Press Law and the Standards for Press Companies established by the Press Council.

-- User Generated Content is any content created or published by users of cyber media, such as, articles, pictures, commentary, voice, video and uploaded forms which are attached to the cyber media, such as blogs, forums, reader’s or viewer’s comments, and other forms.
+- User-generated content is any content created or published by users of cyber media, such as articles, pictures, comments, audio and video files and other files uploaded and attached to the cyber media, such as blogs, forums, readers’ or viewers’ comments and other material.

 - In principle, each story has to be verified.

-- News that may harm certain party should be verified within the same news to comply with the principle of accuracy and balancing.
+- News that may harm a particular party should provide verification within the same news item to ensure accuracy and fairness.

-- The provisions in item (a) above may be waived, on condition that:
+- The provision in clause (a) above may be waived, on condition that: